');

 Unimaginably Stupendous |

-would also be beefed up to measure the stronger tornadoes, Dr. Gale answered, "TOTO, too."
+When asked whether tornado instrumentation, like that in the 'TOTO' tornado probe, would also be beefed up to measure the stronger tornadoes, Dr. Gale answered, "TOTO, too."

 Breaking News: Tenth Bali Global Warming Conference Ends with Historic Agreement